 \section{Representation space}

-Let $M$ be an affine group scheme over a commutative ring $k$ and $\Ga$ an abstract group.
-It is well-known that there is an affine scheme ${}^{cl}\mR_{\Ga,M}$ over $k$ such that for every $k$-algebra $A$, ${}^{cl}\mR_{\Ga,M}(A)$ classifies the set of group homomorphisms from $\Ga$ to $M(A)$.
-Namely, one first considers the functor over $k$ classifying all maps from $\Ga$ to $M(A)$ as \emph{sets}.
-This is obviously represented by an affine scheme, namely the self product $M^\Ga$ of $M$ over $\Ga$.
-Then the condition of set maps being group homomorphisms defines ${}^{cl}\mR_{\Ga,M}$ as a closed subscheme of $M^\Ga$.
+Let $M$ be an affine group scheme over a commutative ring $\Lambda$ and $\Ga$ an abstract group.
+It is well-known that there is an affine scheme ${}^{cl}\mR_{\Ga,M}$ over $\Lambda$ such that for every $\Lambda$-algebra $A$, the set ${}^{cl}\mR_{\Ga,M}(A)$ classifies group homomorphisms from $\Ga$ to $M(A)$.
+Namely, one first considers the functor over $\Lambda$ classifying all maps from $\Ga$ to $M(A)$ as \emph{sets}.
+This functor is obviously represented by the self product $M^\Ga$ of $M$ over $\Ga$.
+The imposition of the condition that these set maps be group homomorphisms defines ${}^{cl}\mR_{\Ga,M}$ as a closed subscheme of $M^\Ga$.

-One would like to apply this idea to construct the moduli space of Langlands parameters.
-But there are two issues.
-The first issue is well-known.
-Namely, the Galois group is a profinite group and one shall only consider continuous representations of $\Ga$ (satisfying certain additional properties).
+The first issue is well known: Galois groups are profinite groups, and one must consider continuous representations of them, subject to certain additional properties.
 We will address this issue in Section \ref{SS: Continuous rep}.
-Roughly speaking, by imposing the continuity condition, one obtains an ind-scheme whose completions at closed points recover the usual framed deformation spaces of representations of profinite groups.
-In general, this space might still not have good global geometry (see Example \ref{E: disc cont moduli}).
-But in the cases considered in Section \ref{S: stack Loc}, it does ``glue" all the deformation spaces together in a reasonable way.
+Roughly speaking, by imposing the continuity condition, we obtain ind-schemes whose completions at closed points recover the usual framed deformation spaces of representations of profinite groups.
+However, such spaces might not possess good global geometry in general (see Example \ref{E: disc cont moduli}).
+Nonetheless, in the cases considered in Section \ref{S: stack Loc}, these spaces "glue" all deformation spaces together in a reasonable manner.

-Another issue is that equations defining ${}^{cl}\mR_{\Ga,M}\subset M^\Ga$ usually do not form a ``regular sequence", so there might be non-trivial derived structure on ${}^{cl}\mR_{\Ga,M}$.
-At some point in the sequel, we need to remember the possible derived structure on some of these spaces.
-So we review the construction of them as derived objects in \S \ref{SS: dermon}.
-This is certainly well-known by now (e.g. \cite{To, SV}).
-But we will take an approach inspired by \cite{L}, after reviewing the derived category of monoids in \S \ref{SS: der mon}.
+The second issue concerns the fact that the equations defining ${}^{cl}\mR_{\Ga,M}\subset M^\Ga$ typically do not form a ``regular sequence," which can lead to non-trivial derived structures on ${}^{cl}\mR_{\Ga,M}$.
+At various points in the sequel, we will need to keep in mind the potential derived structure of these spaces.
+Thus, we will review the construction of derived objects in Section \ref{SS: dermon}.
+This construction is certainly well known (see, for example, \cite{To, SV}), but our approach will be inspired by \cite{L}, following a review of the derived category of monoids in Section \ref{SS: der mon}.